swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 end
 ```

 Then in the base repository, I'll add the `all` method.
-It could use `root` directly, but I prefer to define the default scope I want to have for my repository, which will remain private.
+It could use `root` directly, but I prefer to define the default scope I want to have for all repositories, which will remain private.
 One of the reasons for that I will share with you in the upcoming episode.

 ```ruby
 # app/db/repo.rb